 The old west is ripe with tales of lawless criminals, many of which were brought to justice.
 Cue ghost stories, where vengeance and justice is often just the beginning of the tale.
-Yankee Jim, also known as James “Yankee Jim” Robinson, was a notorious criminal in the early days of San Francisco, California, in the mid-1800s.
+Yankee Jim, also known as James “Yankee Jim” Robinson, was a notorious criminal in the early days of San Diego, California, in the mid-1800s.
 And his story is one of many such tales.
 He was known for his violent and lawless behavior; he was eventually sentenced to death for stealing a boat.

 Born in New York in 1810, Yankee Jim moved westward and eventually settled in California in the 1840s.

 Yankee Jim was known for his criminal activities, which included horse theft and robbery.
 He was arrested and imprisoned multiple times, but he was always able to escape or be released due to technicalities in the law.
 In 1851, he was finally caught and convicted of grand larceny and sentenced to be hanged.

 According to legend, Yankee Jim’s execution was a spectacle that drew a large crowd of spectators.
 The hanging took place on a hill overlooking San Diego, and Robinson was forced to climb a steep hill to reach the gallows.